Google's ChromeOS Flex turned my old MacBook into new frustrations

 If something as simple as a good screenshot is hard to do, what other frustrations might await users?

 Too many, I fear.
 So while I was able to get through a day's work in the OS, moving back to Windows was a relief.

 Google bills ChromeOS Flex as a fine way to connect to virtual desktops.
 I tested that by using the Chrome Remote Desktop extension to connect to my workhorse Windows laptop, which was connected to an external monitor at the time.

 At the end of my time working in ChromeOS Flex I wanted to reinstall macOS

-ChromeOS Flex shoe-horned both the built-in-display and external screen into an unusable strip across the center of the MacBook screen.
+ChromeOS Flex shoe-horned the remote view of the Windows machine into an unusable strip across the center of the MacBook screen.
 Once I yanked the HDMI cable from my Windows laptop, desktop access was smooth and slick, but needed a little work to resize the remote machine to a usable size.

 At the end of my time working in ChromeOS Flex I wanted to reinstall macOS.
 The MacBook would still be a machine of last resort, but at least it would be more usable, more often.
 I suspect it would be more manageable, too, given that owners of the Windows and macOS fleets Google has targeted with ChromeOS Flex may already be familiar with client-wrangling tools.